ehmicky/wild-wild-path/README.md

 _Default_: `false`

-By default, [wildcards](#wildcards) and [regexps](#regexps) ignore properties that are either non-enumerable or inherited.
+By default, [wildcards](#wildcards) and [regexps](#regexps) ignore properties that are either inherited or not enumerable.
 Those can still be matched by using their [property name](#deep-properties).

-When `true`, inherited properties are not ignored, but non-enumerable still are.
+When `true`, inherited properties are not ignored, but not enumerable ones still are.

 # Support